 Competition and collaboration.
 Strategic thinking and leadership.
 When it comes to the MBA Challenge for Charity, Full-Time MBA students at the University of Washington Foster School of Business do it all for free year after year.

 Challenge for Charity (C4C) is a cornerstone of the Foster School's MBA experience and demonstrates Foster students’ commitment to making a difference in community.
 Each year, UW MBAs donate hundreds of hours and raise tens of thousands of dollars for the Special Olympics Washington and the Boys and Girls Clubs of King County through an auction and other fundraising activities.
 Since 1986, 9 West Coast MBA programs have competed annually to obtain the coveted “Golden Briefcase” through volunteering, fundraising and participation in a sports weekend.

 The Challenge is just one way the Foster School connects to its community via relationships that benefit not only students but also charities, non-profits and minority businesses.
-With dozens of regional and international internships, mentorships, and consulting projects, including those offered to minority-owned businesses through the Business and Economic Development Center, Foster makes a difference.
+With dozens of regional and international internships, mentorships, and consulting projects, including those offered to minority-owned businesses through the Consulting and Business Development Center, Foster makes a difference.

 Competitive for a cause